sddevelopment-be/penguin-pragmatic-patterns/content/concepts/Dreyfus_Model.md

 ## Description

 The Dreyfus model of skill acquisition is a formal model, that defines five distinct steps of mastery.
-As a learner progresses from on stage to the next, there is a series of changes in how they apply their individual skillset and knowledge.
+As a learner progresses from on stage to the next, there is a series of changes in how they apply their individual skill set and knowledge.
 What is even more interesting is that the learner starts thinking in different ways.

 The different levels of master in the Dreyfus Model (in ascending order of mastery) are: